 If you have a large number of documents to be scanned, it is time-consuming (and hence expensive) to check the quality of each scan individually.
 Instead, you’re far more likely to do spot checks.
 These are fine as far as they go.
 They’re a whole lot better than nothing.
 There is, however, always a risk that you’re going to miss issues with unchecked documents.

 You may be prepared to accept this with less valuable documents.
 It is, however, very risky to rely on unchecked scans of important documents.
 At the very least, you should hold onto them until you’ve had a human check that the scan is legally acceptable.

 If you’re eager to clear space in your workplace, then use an offsite storage facility to store your important paperwork.
 Ideally, choose one which is set up to store documents safely and has appropriate insurance to indemnify you in case of loss.
 These facilities tend to be much more affordable than prime work real-estate but are still accessible if you need them.

-Paper can be destroyed without trace
+Hard copies can be destroyed without trace